metalcarratt/ministry/ls/Exodus/verse-by-verse/chapter01.md

 Several females used by God:
 - Moses' mother
 - Moses' sister
-- The female serant of Pharoah's daughter
+- The female servant of Pharoah's daughter
 - Pharoah's daughter

 > **1** And a man of the house of Levi went and took a daughter of Levi as wife.